rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 In such a tree, all child nodes are considered to be equal.

 **CLARIFICATION**
-The root node is always treated as a type-1 sectioning node.
+The algorithm's root node must always be treated as a type-1 sectioning node.

 As mentioned before, the root node must declare its own section.
 In addition to that, even the first child of the root must belong to the root section.
 That is, because any node in a tree must belong to at least one section which is declared within the corresponding tree.
-Consequently, the root node matches the definition of a type-1 sectioning node.
+Consequently, the root node must be treated as a type-1 sectioning node.

 Note that the type-1 sectioning nodes can be understood as the most fundamental type of sectioning nodes.
-That is, because no design is complete (i.e. total with regards to all nodes of a tree) without these sectioning nodes.
+That is, because no design is complete (i.e. total with regards to all nodes of a tree) without these types of sectioning nodes.

 <!-- ======================================================================= -->
 ## type-2, next sibling

 Likewise, an algorithm can easily implement a rule that defines the next sibling of a sectioning node as the section's first node.

 **DEFINITION**
 A section will be referred to as a "type-2 section", if its scope begins with